asynchrony/docker-elasticsearch-curator/README.md

 # docker-elasticsearch-curator
+## For curator v4
-Example elasticsearch-curator docker image that includes an externally editable curator config file.
+Example elasticsearch-curator docker image that includes an externally editable curator config files.

-For curator v4
+-Curator.yml is the Action file
+-Config.yml is the Curator configuration file